GovTechSG/vault-utils/README.md

 [concepts](https://www.vaultproject.io/docs/concepts/seal.html) regarding sealing and unsealing a Vault server.
 You should run this playbook as many times as needed.

-This playbook should not be executed locally, especially if your Vault remote endpoint is behind a load balancer.
+This playbook will be forced to execute locally.
+You should provide the list of servers in the inventory.

 By default, the playbook assumes the following: